2018 Pacific typhoon season: Season summary

 2018 opened with Tropical Depression Agaton active to the east of the Philippines.
 Over the course of two days, the system moved into the South China Sea and intensified into the first named storm, Bolaven.
 A month later, Tropical Storm Sanba developed and affected the southern Philippines.
 About another month later, Tropical Depression 03W formed in the open Pacific and was named Jelawat.
 Jelawat intensified into the season's first typhoon on March 29, and then the season's first super typhoon.
 Tropical activity fired up by June, when a series of storms developed, with Tropical Storm Ewiniar making landfall over mainland China.
 Later that month, Typhoon Prapiroon developed and affected the Korean Peninsula, becoming the first to do so since 2013.
 Thereafter, Typhoon Maria developed and reached its peak intensity as a Category 5 super typhoon, being the first typhoon to reach that intensity since Typhoon Nock-ten in 2016.
 Hurricane Hector crossed the International Date Line on August 13, the first to do so since Genevieve in 2014.
-Systems like Tropical Storms Son-Tinh, Ampil, Josie, Wukong, Jongdari, Shanshan, Yagi, Leepi, Bebinca, and Rumbia formed between late July to early August.
+Systems like Tropical Storms Son-Tinh, Ampil, Josie, Wukong, Jongdari, Shanshan, Yagi, Leepi, Bebinca, and Rumbia formed between late July and early August.

 On August 16, Typhoon Soulik developed and headed north, until a Fujiwhara interaction with Typhoon Cimaron (which formed after Soulik) made it head west towards the East China Sea.
 It later made landfall on South Korea, making it the first typhoon to make landfall on South Korea since Typhoon Chaba in 2016.
 Cimaron made landfall near Kyoto, Japan on August 23.
 As Cimaron was nearing landfall, Tropical Depression Luis formed, which made landfall on China and Taiwan.
 Later that month, Typhoon Jebi developed over the West Pacific and intensified into the third super typhoon of the season.

 In September, Typhoon Mangkhut became the fourth super typhoon of the season and made landfall on the island of Luzon in the Philippines.
 On the same day, Tropical Depression Neneng formed, which later became Tropical Storm Barijat and made landfall on Vietnam.
 By late September, Typhoon Trami (Paeng) formed, becoming the 5th super typhoon of 2018.
 While Typhoon Trami was in the Western Pacific, nearing Okinawa with winds of 165 km/h, Tropical Depression 30W formed, and was named Kong-rey by the JMA after strengthening into a tropical storm.
 It intensified into a super typhoon on October 2, becoming the 5th Category 5 super typhoon.
 Later on in the month, it was followed by the sixth and final Category 5-equivalent storm of the season, Yutu.